michaelskyba/scripture/README.md

 [my current personal hook](https://gist.github.com/michaelskyba/8d4d68387a5ecd6bdce1ed5bf7a61939) for an example of how this can be useful.

+### Restarting a review
+Before your review starts, scripture makes a copy of your deck in /tmp/scripture, deleting it once you successfully complete your review.
+The idea is that if something goes wrong, like you accidentally cancel a review while have cards you graded < 4, or mark a card wrong by accident, you can restore it effortlessly.

+The name of the file will be YYYY-MM-DD-Epoch, e.g. /tmp/scripture/2021-09-23-1632412533.
+Once you've found the file, overwrite your current deck file with it, and run scripture to start the review again.

 ## macOS and BSD
 ``scripture`` requires GNU/BusyBox sed and GNU/BusyBox date.
 I will provide instructions for getting those on macOS.
 If you're on BSD and want to use scripture, adapt these steps accordingly.